halcyonseeker/audible-dl/README.md

-audible-dl --- An archiver for your Audible library
+audible-dl: An archiver for your Audible library
 ===================================================

 **This program is a work in progress.
 At present it doesn't do